 Test results shall be monitored and compared across major test sequences for trends or evidence of anomalous behaviour of the test set up.

-Test reports shall be established for each test performed in conformance with the DRD in Annex G.
+Test reports shall be established for each test performed in conformance with the DRD in ECSS-E-ST-10-02 Annex C.

 Test data management